Rensselaer Astrobiology Research and Education Center Home Page

 Welcome to RARE, the Rensselaer Astrobiology Research and Education Center.

 We are an interdisciplinary group of faculty, research scientists, postdoctoral fellows, and graduate and undergraduate students broadly studying life in the universe.
 We host several research projects and academic initiatives, and we welcome your participation.
 Read through our mission statement and explore the Center through its Research Projects, Academic Initiatives, People, and Events.
-Contact us below if you’d like to learn more or join our team!
+Contact us here if you are interested in learning more about our research!

 Karyn L. Rogers, PhD